plone/documentation/docs/glossary.md

 cookiecutter-zope-instance
     [cookiecutter-zope-instance](https://github.com/plone/cookiecutter-zope-instance) is a cookiecutter template to create a full and complex configuration of a Zope WSGI instance.

+CSRF
+Cross-Site Request Forgery
+    Cross-Site Request Forgery (CSRF or XSRF) is a type of web attack that allows an attacker to send malicious requests to a web application on behalf of a legitimate user.
+    The attack works by tricking the user's web browser into sending a request to the web application that the user did not intentionally make.
+    This can allow an attacker to perform actions on the web application without the user's knowledge or consent.
+    In Plone, CSRF protection is done almost transparently by [`plone.protect`](https://pypi.org/project/plone.protect/).

 CSS
     Cascading Style Sheets (CSS) is a stylesheet language used for describing the (most of the times visual) representation of web pages.